 The 2023 examinations will be held on Saturday, April 29, 2023 and Saturday, November 4, 2023, in Raleigh NC.
 The exam consists of Oral and Written sections.
 Successful candidates of this exam are expected to attend a for a half-day, North Carolina-specific, practice- and ethics-training with test to receive licensure.
 Those who pass the medical and scientific exam are required to attend a practice and ethics training & exam, considered a second part of the licensing exam, usually held 4-8 weeks after the examination, with the actual date announced at the examination.
 Licenses are issued after the practice and ethics examination is successfully completed.

 It is highly recommended that an exam candidate use a National Board Review Course study manual or attend a National Board Review Course to prepare for the North Carolina Exam.

-The Pass-Fail ratios and other exam statistics are listed on the PDF to the right side.
+The Pass-Fail ratios and other exam statistics are listed on the PDF at the bottom of the page.

 The deadline for receipt of application, fee, and all documents for the April 29, 2023 exam is 4:00 p.m.
 (Eastern) on Thursday, March 2, 2023.